 If there’s any damage to the ceiling from removing (scraping) the paint, replaster the affected areas to achieve a smooth surface finish.
 And then sand.

 Reseal the ceiling with a mold inhibitor sealer undercoat.
 Follow up with 2 coats of semi-gloss with mold inhibitor.

-Important: If the paint isn’t completely removed, it won’t matter what paint you apply, you’ll probably find paint will start peeling in another area within a short time.
+If the paint isn’t completely removed, it won’t matter what paint you apply, you’ll probably find paint will start peeling in another area of the ceiling within a short time.

-A semi-gloss paint with a mould inhibitor.
+A semi-gloss paint with a mold inhibitor.
 This paint provides protection from peeling and moisture and is easier to clean.
-Having a mould & mildew inhibitor additive offers more protection against mold in a damp room.
+Having a mold & mildew inhibitor additive offers more protection against mold in a damp room.

 Semi-gloss paint with added mold and mildew inhibitor